dekoning-lab/wfes/readme.md

 The output format is dictated by the convenience of producing tables.

+## Optional parameters

+###Sparsity

+Since the Wright-Fisher matrices are generally sparse, there is an optional `zero-threshold` parameter, below which all numbers are considered zero.
+Judicious use of this cutoff can increase the sparsity of system, while still producing an accurate result.
+The default cutoff is `1e-25`.

+###Vector output

+`WFES` can write the full vector solutions that it solves for to disk via the executable.
+The `python` interface returns these as vectors in the result struct.

+There are three optional parameters, which denote file names of the output.
+Note that currently all the output vectors are indexed from `1`.

+- `--generations_file/--sojourn_time_file`: output the expected number of generations the population spends with a given number of copies to file.
+- `--extinction_file`: output the probability of extinction, conditioned on starting with a given number of copies.
+- `--fixation_file`: output the probability of fixation, conditioned on starting with a given number of copies.

 # Method

 ​Given the effective population size, the selection coefficient, the forward and backward mutation rates, and the dominance coefficient, `WFES` first builds the appropriate Wright-Fisher probability transition matrix.
 It then solves for exact long-term behaviors of the model using sparse direct linear solver.